postechdblab/postechdblab.github.io/_pages/home.md

 We are building autonomous AI-scientist workflows to automate the research loop (idea &rarr; code &rarr; experiments &rarr; analysis &rarr; paper &rarr; review).
 We emphasize safety, reproducibility, and applicability to data systems × NLP problems, and integrate these agents into our lab’s benchmarking and ablation pipelines.<br>

 ** Natural Language Interfaces to Data **
-We’re building conversational database interfaces, letting users query and reason over data using natural language-—marrying robust data-system backends with cutting-edge NLP.<br>
+We’re building conversational database interfaces, letting users query and reason over data using natural language-marrying robust data-system backends with cutting-edge NLP.<br>

 ** Self-Optimizing Data Systems **
 Our systems auto-adapt to workload and data distribution, delivering top performance without manual tuning, via AI-driven optimization and continuous feedback.<br>